 The Weird Stuff: You’re not in Kansas anymore.
 Bring a few plastic bags with toilet paper for bush bathroom breaks and a flashlight or headlamp for going out in remote areas.

-Toiletries: Along with all the basics, you probably want plenty of insect repellent (these DEET wipes avoid TSA liquid restrictions on the flight).
-Don’t forget hair conditioner; it’s usually not provided.
+Toiletries: Along with all the basics, don’t forget hair conditioner; it’s usually not provided.